Skip to content

 So you're using Marten's event sourcing functionality within some kind architecture (CQRS maybe?) where your business logic needs to emit events modeling business state changes based on external inputs (commands).
 These commands are most likely working on a single event stream at one time.
 Your business logic will probably need to evaluate the incoming command against the current state of the event stream to either decide what events should be created, or to reject the incoming command altogether if the system is not in the proper state for the command.
 And by the way, you probably also need to be concerned with concurrent access to the business data represented by a single event stream.

-FetchForWriting
+FetchForWriting 7.0

 TIP

-As of Marten 7, this API is usable with aggregation projections that are running with an asynchronous lifecycle.
+This API is usable with aggregation projections that are running with an asynchronous lifecycle.
 This is key to create "zero downtime deployments" for projection changes.

 WARNING